SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 By default, the first parameter omits its external name, and the second and subsequent parameters use their local name as their external name.
-All parameters must have unique local names, but may share external parameter in common.
+All parameters must have unique local names.
+Although it's possible for multiple parameters to have the same external name, unique external names help make your code more readable.

+.. assertion:: non-unique-external-name

+   -> func foo(external a: Int, external b: Int) { }
+   -> foo(external: 7, external: 12)

 .. _Functions_ExternalParameterNames: